Registered nurses (RNs) provide and coordinate patient care and educate patients and the public about various health conditions.

 Wind Turbine Technicians

-Wind turbine service technicians install, maintain, and repair wind turbines.
+Wind turbine service technicians maintain and repair wind turbines.

 Arbitrators, Mediators, and Conciliators